codingwithjeet/Notes-Repo-App/documentation/README.md

 # Project Overview
 NotesRepo is a platform designed to facilitate knowledge sharing and collaboration among students and teachers.
 Users can upload, share, and access educational resources, enhancing the learning experience.
 The application aims to create a community where users can contribute and benefit from shared knowledge.

+## Goals and Objectives
+- To provide a user-friendly platform for students and teachers to share educational resources.
+- To foster collaboration and communication among users.
+- To enhance the learning experience through shared knowledge and resources.

+## Target Audience
+- **Students**: Can upload and share notes, collaborate on projects, and access a variety of educational materials.
+- **Teachers**: Can share resources, provide feedback, and engage with students in a collaborative environment.

+## Unique Features
+- **Easy Note Sharing**: Users can upload and share notes, assignments, and study materials with just a few clicks.
+- **Community Collaboration**: Connect with classmates and teachers to collaborate on projects and share knowledge.
+- **Access Anywhere**: The platform is responsive, allowing users to access their materials from any device.

+## Tech Stack
+- **Frontend**:
+  - HTML, CSS, JavaScript
+  - Frameworks: React.js (if applicable)
+  - Libraries: Axios for API calls, Bootstrap for styling (if applicable)
+- **Backend**:
+  - Node.js
+  - Express.js for server-side logic
+  - MongoDB for database management
+- **Authentication**:
+  - JSON Web Tokens (JWT) for user authentication
+- **File Uploads**:
+  - Multer for handling file uploads

 ## Frontend Documentation
 ### index.html